tianheg/img/README.md

 ## Steps

-1. Add an image
+1. Add an image.
-2. Run `node scripts/rmExif.js` to rm exif data, it also compress the image
+2. Run `node scripts/rmExif.js` to rm exif data, it also compress the image.
-3. Run `node scripts/img2txt.js` to generate captions and upload to Cloudflare KV
+3. Run `node scripts/img2txt.js` to generate captions and upload to Cloudflare KV.(If the image is too large, this step will fail.)
-4. Cloudflare auto deploy the site
+4. Cloudflare auto deploy the site.

 ## Cloudflare API request limits